AnthonyGDoueihi/project0/README.md

 I would like to finish 2048 and potentially add SVG animations to the games.
 I would also like to create an online VS mode.

-- List Of Any Known Bugs
-- Wishlist/Future features

 AND THANK YOUS TO JOEL AND YIANNI